OUR RESPONSE TO COVID-19

 - For more information on what to expect during a telehealth session, please watch this video: https://www.youtube.com/watch?v=Olgs6mMXt6U

-- Our 12-hour OWI Courses in June and July will continue to be held online.
-Participants will be contacted by Prelude with further information.
+- Our 12-hour OWI Courses will continue to be held online throughout 2020.

 - Our residential facilities are currently admitting patients.
 Patients will be screened for any signs of Covid-19 for their safety, the safety of other patients and the safety of employees.
 All patients in our Residential facilities have their temperatures taken each day and our nurses are monitoring the health of our patients.